Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Limitations

 \section{Limitations}

-Our results depend on some key assumptions.
-First, our attacks rely on data that is subject to numerous forms of error, including non-response \citep{khubba_national_2022}, mis-reporting \citep{bound_measurement_2001}, and collection errors \citep{us_census_bureau_measures_2020}, as well as errors in data linking (e.g. due to address errors; Appendix~\ref{app:link}).
-For this reason, even a successful reconstruction of the confidential microdata may not actually correspond to real households, and our results likely overestimate the actual risk of re-identification.
-More accurate and detailed data may be available for purchase commercially that could increase this risk; less accurate commercial data could decrease it \citep{abowd_2010_2023}.
+How closely our results represent the real-world effectiveness of this attack depends on several assumptions.
+First, the attacks on the original 2010 data aim to reconstruct confidential census records that already contain numerous forms of error, including non-response \citep{khubba_national_2022}, mis-reporting \citep{bound_measurement_2001}, and collection errors \citep{us_census_bureau_measures_2020}.
+Because of these data errors, even a successful reconstruction of the confidential microdata from 2010 may not always correspond to real households in violation---for example, the Census Bureau estimates that in 2010, 3.7\% of enumerations of renters were erroneous duplicates \citep{mule_census_2012}.
+Conversely, the Bureau estimates an omission rate of 8.5\% for renters, which could disguise households in violation from this reconstruction attack.

+Second, the real-world effectiveness of this attack is likely reduced further by errors introduced when joining the {\census} and {\hud} data (e.g., due to erroneous property addresses or discrepancies in responses between the two datasets; Appendix~\ref{app:link}), which could increase false positives.
+Without more detailed information on the addresses of individual households, it is difficult to quantify these errors.
+They may be more likely in blocks with an especially high proportion of subsidized households; however, the attack can still reconstruct households with high confidence in blocks with a small percentage of subsidized households (Figure~\ref{fig:solvar-s8ratio}).

+In practice, then, this attack would likely achieve lower reconstruction quality and less precision than reported here relative to the true characteristics of 2010 households.
+The use of additional census tables or more accurate and detailed external data---available for purchase commercially, for example---could mitigate some of these challenges and increase the risk of re-identification; less accurate commercial data could decrease it \citep{abowd_2010_2023}.
+Moreover, there are many public data sources that could assist re-identification: public U.S. state voter registration data, for example, commonly include name, address, exact age, gender, and race/ethnicity \citep{pults_americas_2020}.
+Future work should explore further the practical efficacy of these methods.

-Second, because the microdata used to produce the 2010 {\census} are confidential, our real-data evaluations of the effect of swapping and differential privacy must rely on a synthetic baseline for comparison.
+Finally, because the microdata used to produce the 2010 {\census} are confidential, our evaluations of the effect of swapping and differential privacy rely on a synthetic baseline for comparison.
 The synthetic microdata we use, especially our method for simulating occupancy limit violations, may not generalize to the empirical distribution of subsidized households in the confidential census microdata, though they are based on public microdata.
-Also, our replications of the Census Bureau's disclosure avoidance measures are not exact approximations of the processing applied to the 2010 {\census} and DP Demonstration data.
+Also, our replications of the Census Bureau's disclosure avoidance measures are not exact approximations of the processing applied to the 2010 {\census} and DP Demonstration data, though we think they are representative of the protections applied.